 With our unique climate and experienced winemakers, we are situated in the fastest growing wine region in Oregon with more than 60 wineries offering award-winning wines.
 The Rogue Valley is also a growing center for the gourmet food industry, especially cheese and chocolate.

 The Rogue Valley is a wonderful 4-season playground for adventurous and active visitors.
 Fly fishing, rafting, hiking, skiing, golfing and more — all within easy distance by car; some outfitters even pick/drop off at the Chanticleer Inn.
-For more details on adventure and outdoor activities, ask the innkeeper.
+For more details on adventure and outdoor activities.
+As an avid hiker and wannabe birder, don't hesitate to ask the innkeeper for ideas on where to go -- she's good at telling people where to go.

 Breathtaking scenery and the wonders of Southern Oregon are within an easy drive of Ashland, Oregon.
 Find out why Nabakov came to Ashland Oregon; and why The World Wildlife Fund calls the Klamath-Siskiyou eco-region the “Galapagos of North America.”